Mohamed-Farag/Memory-Allocation-GUI/README.md

 # Memory-Allocation-and-Deallocation
-Allocating &amp; Deallocating Process in a Memory Using first fit ,best fit and worst fit techniques
+Allocating &amp; Deallocating Process in a Memory Using first fit ,best fit and worst fit techniques with a friendly GUI